Tell Your Own COVID-19 Story, and Tell It Now

 In another example, Sobel further described School Superintendent Laura Feijoo as a compelling example of a leader who effectively demonstrated her leadership role after publicly announcing that she is also a virus victim.

 The New York City suburb of New Rochelle was one of the first communities in the nation to report coronavirus cases and take quick, aggressive action to protect the community.
 Dr. Feijoo made the appropriate decision to close schools in coordination with New York Governor Cuomo's decisions and doubled-down on distance learning programs for students.
-Sobel, advocating the precept that stories are important, asked Superintendent Feijoo to share her own story.
+Sobel, advocating the idea that stories are important, asked Superintendent Feijoo to share her own story.

 Why did you feel it important to let the public know through news media and other communication pipelines that you had the virus?